- Billing Information

 What is a 1098-T?

-Form 1098-T: Tuition Statement is the information return that colleges and universities are required by the IRS to issue to students for their tax information.
+The 1098-T for is a tuition statement that colleges and universities are required by the IRS to issue to students for their tax information.
 The only students not issued a 1098-T by UND are nonresident aliens, unless requested.

-The information on the 1098-T form is provided to assist each Student/Taxpayer in preparing the IRS FORM 8863, which is used to claim the American Opportunity or Lifetime Learning Credits.
-Once complete, the 8863 should be attached to the Student/Taxpayer's return to determine eligibility and the amount of the Education credit (if any) that he/she may be entitled to on their Individual Income Tax Return.
-See the IRS website at http://www.irs.gov/pub/irs-pdf/p970.pdf for more information.
+The information on the 1098-T form is provided to assist each student/taxpayer in preparing the IRS FORM 8863, which is used to claim the American Opportunity or Lifetime Learning Credits.
+Once complete, the 8863 should be attached to the student/taxpayer's return to determine eligibility and the amount of the education credit (if any) that he/she may be entitled to on their Individual Income Tax Return.

 How can I get a copy of my 1098-T?

-Every UND student eligible to receive a 1098-T will have electronic access to their form through Campus Connection – see above for detailed instructions.
-If the student does not grant consent for electronic access, a paper copy will be sent prior to January 31, 2013.
+Every UND student eligible to receive a 1098-T will have electronic access to their form through Campus Connection.
+If the student does not grant consent for electronic access, a paper copy will be sent prior to January 31, 2014.
 Students who grant consent for electronic access will always have access to their electronic 1098-T sooner than students who are receiving a mailed copy.

 Why is Box 1 of my 1098-T blank?